-If you’re on any hikes in Banff you should practice proper wildlife awareness.
-In the region, there are frequent sightings of black bears, grizzly bears, moose, coyotes, and cougars.
-They all a potential threat to humans and we should reduce our impact on their natural lives.
+If you’re on any hikes in Banff, you should practice proper wildlife awareness.
+There are frequent sightings of black bears, grizzly bears, moose, coyotes, and cougars in the region.
+They are all a potential threat to humans, and we should reduce our impact on their natural lives.

-Before any hike or walk in Banff National Park or Kananaskis Country, you need to have bear spray.
+Before hiking or walking around Banff National Park or Kananaskis Country, you need to have bear spray.
 Remember that the bear spray is worthless if it’s in your pack, you’ll need to be able to grab this in two seconds or less in an emergency.
-We wear our bear sprays on our hip.
+We typically wear our bear sprays near our shoulders.

-The likeliness of seeing wildlife on this trail is rare.
-It’s heavily trafficked and there is a loud gondola floating above the trail the whole time.
+However, the likeliness of seeing wildlife on the Sulphur Mountain trail is rare.
+It’s heavily trafficked, and there is a loud gondola floating above the trail the whole time.
 Undoubtedly scaring away most wildlife.
 Still – you need to be prepared for any situation in the Canadian Rockies!

 When you’re on the trail, make noise by banging hiking poles, talking, whistling, clapping, or singing.
 This is particularly important around blind bends and corners.
 You’re through the deep woods during these times, and it’s prime time to sneak up on a bear.
 Once you’re on the ridge, you’re safer as you can see wildlife from afar, but still, don’t let your guard down and keep the bear spray on you just in case.

 As always while hiking, you need to stay alert, travel in a group, mind children and pets, and finally carry bear spray and know how to use it.
 If you’ve come to the park without bear spray, Valhalla Pure Outfitters in Canmore and Atmosphere in Banff sells spray and holders.
 Employees there will demonstrate how to use it properly if you ask, or just look up a few tutorials on YouTube.